-- The required majority may vary for different issues: - Adoption of the operational budget: unanimity of all countries represented in the GB is required. - Adoption of governance rules: 2/3 of all countries represented in the GB, consensus is sought - Changes to Terms of Reference (TAB, Groups): 2/3 of all countries represented in the GB. - Adoption of the common vision papers and strategic papers: 2/3 of all countries represented in the GB. - Considering the non-voting character of the membership of the European Commission, in principle, when matters under discussion in the GB relate to European Community aspects (e.g. EU RTD Framework Programme), decisions should be sought in a consensual process with the European Commission.
-However, the ultimate decision making powers of the Governing Board remain. - Suggestions for specific initiatives: any number of countries willing to participate will suffice.
-In order to foster transparency, new initiatives are communicated to the Central Secretariat, which then immediately informs GB members of the issue and invites participation. - Each decision adopted by the Governing Board is recorded.
+- Insofar as possible, decisions of the Governing Board will be taken by consensus.
+However, in the absence of consensus and following a commensurate proposal from the chair, decisions are to be taken by simple majority vote of the members present with exception of specific majority rules, formulated below. - The required majority may vary for different issues: - " Adoption of the operational budget: unanimity of all countries represented in the GB is required. - " Adoption of governance rules: 2/3 of all countries represented in the GB, consensus is sought - " Changes to Terms of Reference (TAB, Groups): 2/3 of all countries represented in the GB. - " Adoption of the common vision papers and strategic papers: 2/3 of all countries represented in the GB. - The absence of one or several members does not affect the result of the vote as long as the quorum is respected. - Each participating country will have one vote in the GB, irrespective of the number of its representatives.
+The vote cannot be divided.
+If the voting member cannot attend a specific meeting, the vote transfers to the second representative automatically, if present.
+Alternatively, the vote may be transferred to a third party (including other national representatives) by personal communication to the CS. - Considering the non-voting character of the membership of the European Commission, in principle, when matters under discussion in the GB relate to European Community aspects (e.g. EU RTD Framework Programme), decisions should be sought in a consensual process with the European Commission.
+However, the ultimate decision-making powers of the GB remain. - Suggestions for specific initiatives: any number of countries willing to participate will suffice.
+In order to foster transparency, new initiatives are communicated to the CS, which then immediately informs GB members of the issue and invites participation. - Each decision adopted by the GB is recorded.
 A statement of opinions may be entered in the minutes along with the decision, if a member so requests.